-CEAs paid under the ABSTUDY scheme are exempt from income tax (pending passage of legislation).
+The ES, paid under the ABSTUDY scheme is exempt from income tax.

-105.6.4 Exempt income
+106.4.3 Exempt income

-CEAs paid under the Social Security Act 1991, A New Tax System (Family Assistance) Act 1999, Veterans' Entitlements Act 1986 or the Military Rehabilitation and Compensation Act 2004 are not to be treated as income for ABSTUDY purposes.
+The ES, paid under the Social Security Act 1991, A New Tax System (Family Assistance) Act 1999, Veterans' Entitlements Act 1986 or the Military Rehabilitation and Compensation Act 2004 is not to be treated as income for ABSTUDY purposes.

-Likewise, a CEA paid under the ABSTUDY scheme is exempt as income for the purposes of the Social Security Act and the Veterans' Entitlements Act.
+Likewise, Energy Payments paid under the ABSTUDY scheme are exempt as income for the purposes of the Social Security Act 1991 and the Veterans' Entitlements Act 1986.

-105.6.5 Overseas absences
+106.4.4 Overseas absences